A Kayaking Trip – San Josef Bay to Port Hardy

 Sunshine greeted us in the morning, and we set off with dry gear in beautiful, flat calm conditions for the 8 nm paddle to Shuttleworth Bight.
 It was definitely a day for marine wildlife.
 There were large packs of sea lions roaming around and lots of sea otters.
 It was so calm and quiet you could hear the sea otters making mewling sounds around us.
 The sea lions were very curious and would pop up in packs around us barking like mad.

 Just off Christensen Point Dugald thought we were in a strong current because the kelp just beneath the surface was streaming strongly to the right.
-That was not the case.
-It was a pack of sea lions swimming just under the surface.
-They then popped up directly in front of his kayak forcing a strong course correction!
-After the rather rambunctious sea lions left, a lone sea otter popped up in front of my kayak and looked me as if to ask, ‘what was all the fuss about?’
+In turned out that that was not the case.
+It was a pack of sea lions streaming by just under the surface.
+They suddenly popped up in front of his kayak forcing a strong course correction!
+After the pace of rather rambunctious sea lions left, a lone sea otter surfaced in front of my kayak and looked at me as if to ask, ‘what’s all the fuss about?’
 Beyond the sea lions and sea otters there were lots of sea birds including ancient murrelets, marbled murrelets, rhinoceros auklets, murres, pacific loons and common loons.

 Flat calm and sunshine as we leave Fisherman Bay for Shuttleworth Bight